drogers98/drupal_tech_talk/README.md

 Whats Next
 -------
 * Drupal 8 (Feature freeze, release goal mid 2014)
+* Most "major, well supported" modules pledged to be D8 ready on the day it drops.
 * Views integration out of the box
 * Web services out of the box (including views, also see Symphony note below)
 * Drush out of the box.